Selvage (knitting)

 The selvage of a knitted fabric consists of the stitch(es) that end each row ("course") of knitting.
 Also called selvedge, the term derives from "self-edge".
 The selvage may be considered finished; it may also be used in seaming garments, or finished and reinforced using crochet or other techniques.
 There are many methods for producing selvages.

+A selvage may be single (consists of one stitch) and double (consists of two stitches).
+Wider side edgings are generally classified as borders.